Space: The Final Frontier

 Stars and Galaxies

-Stars are massive spheres of burning gases, primarily hydrogen and helium.
-They produce light and heat through nuclear fusion.
-Stars gather in galaxies, massive structures held together by gravity.
-Galaxies can contain billions of stars.
-The Milky Way is a spiral galaxy, identifiable by its curved arms.
+Stars are giant balls of hydrogen and helium that produce light and heat through nuclear fusion.
+Pretty straightforward, right?
+They clump together into galaxies — massive structures held together by gravity.
+A single galaxy can contain billions of stars.
+Our own Milky Way is a spiral galaxy, and it’s home to somewhere between 100 and 400 billion stars.
+We don’t even have a firm count.

 Planets and Exoplanets